oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/6-analyze-data.md

 ## Task 2: Analyze data

 Now the fun part starts.
-All this time we were preparing the data and creating dimensional model in AV.
-We will start creating reports, charts and start finding hidden patterns in the data.
+All this time we were preparing the data and creating a dimensional model in AV.
+We will start creating reports, and charts and start finding hidden patterns in the data.

-First let's learn how to navigate in the analysis tool.
+Next, let's learn how to navigate the analysis tool.

 1. Select your AV and click on **Analyze**.